 Believe it or not, Choid can’t find a problem with this product!

 Whoops, I lied.
 He just reminded me that this brand of mascara is made of chemicals and with all the concerns over toxins in cosmetics, who knows if it’ll eventually cause eye tumors?

-That being said, while I’m a strong believer in staying as au natural as possible, I also recognize that once in a while, a little science won’t kill ya’ (I hope).
+I’m a strong believer in staying as au natural as possible, yet I also recognize that a little science won’t kill ya’ (I hope).

 I’ve tried numerous mascaras, from expensive designer brands, to the organic variety at health food stores, and I keep coming back to Maybelline Great Lash.
 It wears well, doesn’t clump, is inexpensive and found at any drugstore.
 And if you’re dark like me (and my inner android, Choid), it comes in Blackest Black – my favorite shade for long lush-looking lashes!